burlachenkok/exploring-python3/python_details.md

 plt.show()
 ```

-With just a little bit of extra work we can easily plot multiple lines at once, and add a title, legend, and axis labels:
+With a little of extra work we can easily plot multiple lines at once, and add a title, legend, and axis labels:

 ```python
 import numpy as np